dannyvankooten/www.dannyvankooten.com/_posts/2015-05-22-using-a-cdn-with-wordpress.markdown

 - cdn
 ---

-To make sure the [MailChimp for WordPress](https://mc4wp.com/) site loads as fast as possible throughout the world we recently started using Amazon Cloudfront, a Content Delivery Network, for serving all public assets (CSS, JavaScript and image files).
+To make sure the [Mailchimp for WordPress](https://www.mc4wp.com/) site loads as fast as possible throughout the world we recently started using Amazon Cloudfront, a Content Delivery Network, for serving all public assets (CSS, JavaScript and image files).

 Configuring WordPress to use a CDN seemed like a straightforward and simple enough process to me.
 Looking at the available plugins however, nothing really seemed to work in the way I expected it to.